benwis/tower-governor/README.md

  By default, `x-ratelimit-after` is enabled but if you want to enable `x-ratelimit-limit`, `x-ratelimit-whitelisted` and `x-ratelimit-remaining` use [`use_headers`] method

  [`use_headers`]: crate::governor::GovernorConfigBuilder::use_headers()

+ # Error Handling

+ This crate surfaces a GovernorError with suggested headers, and includes a [`display_error`]: crate::errors::display_error() function that will turn those errors into a Response.
+Feel free to provide your own error handler that takes in a BoxError and returns a [`Response`](http::response::Response).
+Tower Layers require that all Errors be handled, or it will fail to compile.

  # Common pitfalls